panjf2000/ants/README.md

 - Automatically managing and recycling a massive number of goroutines.
 - Periodically purging overdue goroutines.
-- Friendly interfaces: submitting tasks, getting the number of running goroutines, readjusting capacity of pool dynamically, closing pool.
+- Friendly interfaces: submitting tasks, getting the number of running goroutines, tuning capacity of pool dynamically, closing pool.
 - Handle panic gracefully to prevent programs from crash.
 - Efficient in memory usage and it even achieves higher performance than unlimited goroutines in golang.